 Katherine Boyer awarded for achievement in research and creative work

-On February 9, 2021, Katherine Boyer was named the recipient of the Terry G. Falconer Memorial Winnipeg Rh Institute Foundation Emerging Researcher Award for creative work.
+This Spring, School of Art faculty member, Katherine Boyer has been named the recipient of the Terry G. Falconer Memorial Winnipeg Rh Institute Foundation Emerging Researcher Award for creative work.
 Established in 1973, the award, and research grant of $12,000, honors UM academic staff in the early stages of their careers who display exceptional innovation, leadership and promise in their chosen fields.

 “I can’t even describe this feeling right now!” said Boyer.
 “I am forever grateful to Sarah Ciurysek for her incredible hard work and to the UM selection committee for their support in my nomination.”